 CenterPoint Houston participates in CenterPoint Energy's deferred compensation plans that provide benefits payable to directors, officers and certain key employees or their designated beneficiaries at specified future dates, upon termination, retirement or death.
 Benefit payments are made from the general assets of CenterPoint Houston.
-CenterPoint Houston recorded benefit expense relating to these plans of \$1 million in each of the years ended December 31, 2014, 2013 and 2012.
-Amounts relating to deferred compensation plans included in "Benefit Obligations" in the accompanying Consolidated Balance Sheets at December 31, 2014 and 2013 were \$12 million and \$13 million, respectively.
+CenterPoint Houston recorded benefit expense relating to these plans of \$1 million in each of the years ended December 31, 2015, 2014 and 2013.
+Amounts relating to deferred compensation plans included in Benefit Obligations in the accompanying Consolidated Balance Sheets as of December 31, 2015 and 2014 were \$11 million and \$12 million, respectively.